-The book is inspired by the five years (1996-2000) the author spent in South Africa working as an international reporter for the Italian press and is currently adapted to screen by the author in collaboration with Dr. Ernst Mathijs, Head of the Centre for Cinema and Film Studies at the University of British Columbia.
+The book is inspired by the five years (1996-2000) the author spent in South Africa working as an international reporter for the Italian press and has been adapted to the screen by the author in collaboration with Dr. Ernst Mathijs, Head of the Centre for Cinema and Film Studies at the University of British Columbia.

 - Book Trailer

 - Buying the book from the publisher, on Amazon.com AND Amazon.ca

 - Read the synopsis of the book

 - Read an excerpt of the book

-- Listen to an excerpt read by Los Angeles-based, South African actor Dennis Kleinman
+- Listen to an excerpt from the audiobook, superbly narrated by Los Angeles-based, South African actor Dennis Kleinman

 “Arianna Dagnino’s transcultural novel of a young woman’s struggle to recover from the brutal killing of her lover, cope with her family’s tragic past and find her way in post-Apartheid South Africa is both moving and memorable.
 Drawing on her years as a journalist in South Africa, Dagnino de-layers the country’s conflicts, introduces some remarkable characters and takes the reader on a spellbinding journey” — Ian Thomas Shaw, author of Quill of the Dove